javaidiqbal11/inovo_ocr/README.md

 # Receipt Text Extractor

-This is a Gradio-powered web application that extracts structured data from receipt images using an API (such as OpenAI's GPT-4).
+This is a Gradio-powered web application that extracts structured data from receipt images or pdf using an API (such as OpenAI's GPT-4).
 The extracted information is returned in a structured JSON format that follows the provided class definitions for `Tax`, `LineItem`, `Supplier`, and `Receipt`.

 ## Features